 The rake-wall studs run floor-to-roof, and the overhanging eaves have vented soffits that provide for circulating air to flow up and out through the ridge vent.
 This shed is sheathed with pre-primed 4x8 sheets of OSB, and has framed openings for a set of double doors, and a 2-ft.x 3-ft. double-hung window.
 The sheathing cut-outs for the doors were repurposed as customized door panels framed with a double layer of laminated 1x4 material pocket-screwed at all abutting joints.
 Decorative casing frames the divided-light windows.
 The 5/4 x 6 ramp boards are separated by runners ripped to 1 3/16-in. wide and turned on their sides to provide traction when wet.

 Design or Plan used: My own design

-posted in: Project Gallery, shed, vented, ramp
+posted in: Project Gallery, finish carpentry, shed, vented, ramp

 Show Us Your Sheds

 Post photos of your favorite tool shed, workshop, art studio, or any other small accessory building you've designed or built.Enter your project